 There’s also the option to Make Your Own Design Wall

-Christa Quilts has an excellent tutorial for building a large Design Wall out of foam board (available at home improvement stores) – especially perfect if you have a quilting studio or dedicated space to hang in on your wall.
+Christa Quilts has an excellent tutorial for building a large Design Wall out of foam board (available at home improvement stores) and flannel layers – especially perfect if you have a sewing studio or dedicated space to hang in on your wall.

-Other simple options include: hanging a white flannel sheet, a large piece of batting, or using the flannel backside of a vinyl tablecloth.
+Other simple options include: hanging a white flannel sheet, a large piece of batting or neutral-colored flannel or batting, or using the flannel backside of a vinyl table cloth.
 I would recommend something in neutral colors so it’s easy to see the blocks.

-One other variation are these super handy mini design boards.
+One other variation are these super handy mini design boards (or a small design wall).
 My friend Emily made me some and I’ve LOVED them.
 They’re perfect of laying out quilt blocks, auditioning fabric, or just keeping your pieces in place until you’re ready to sew.

 Lori Holt has a tutorial to make your own Design Board (mine don’t have the decorative border, which is fine with me) or this video tutorial if you like the extra visuals.
 You can also buy Lori’s Design Boards ready made here in multiple sizes.